Renewable Energy Zones

 Interactions between REZs and transmission access reform

 The ESB is consulting on REZs in conjunction with the Post 2025 market design review due to the close interaction between REZs and transmission access reform.

 REZs provide a localised solution that applies to specific geographic locations within the power system.
 They are only a partial solution because outside the REZs, the problems associated with the current access regime would remain.
 As the power system evolves and electrical flows vary, issues outside the REZ will be felt inside the REZ.

-The ESB is developing a set of reforms that could build on the REZ model to provide a stepping-stone towards the long-term, whole of system access solution.
+The ESB is developing a set of reforms that could build on the REZ model to provide a long-term, whole of system access solution.
 These reforms will be designed to mitigate the concerns raised by stakeholders in relation to transmission access reform.